kevmo314/appendable/README.md

 to be corrupted.
 Therefore, when updating the files on your server, the data and index files must be done atomically.
 This is tricky to do right, however one approach is to version your data and index files.

+When a mutation is performed, you will need to create a new version of the data file that includes the mutation along with the updated index file.
+Host the two separately under a different version number so clients that started by querying the previous version can continue to access it.

+Note that the performance limitations of indexing makes this intractible at any appreciable scale so generally speaking, it's strongly recommended to keep your data immutable and append-only within a data file.

 ### Custom `fetch()` API